“In a good heist film, the heist always goes wrong.” Andrew Nette shares his favorites.

 Tagged as: 1950s, 1960s, 1970s, 1980s, 2010s, A Cop, action, Andrew Nette, Australia, Boston, Bruce Beresford, crime, detectives, Dog Day Afternoon, Don Siegel, Donald Westlake, France, Gordon Flemyng, Harry Shear, heists, Jean Pierre Melville, John Huston, law enforcement, lists, Luther Davis, Michael Mann, movies, New York, New York City, Paul Monash, Peter Yates, police, Richard Stark, Robbery, Sydney Lumet, The Friends of Edie Coyle, The Killers, The Split, thief, thieves, thrillers, top ten, UK, Un Flic, USA

 The Cultural Gutter is a website dedicated to thoughtful writing about disreputable art.
 The site is updated every Thursday afternoon.
 Carol Borden, Angela Englert, Sachin Hingoo, Alex MacFadyen, and Beth Watkins probe science fiction, draw out the best in comics, stare deeply into the screen, sink their fangs into horror, dally with romance, speedrun their brains on videogames and explore so much more.
 Our Guest Stars shine here.
 Thanks to Gutter aesthetic director Brian Kirby for all his swank art.
 Thanks to EJ Lee for providing the fantastic art we used in the Cultural Gutter book.
 The Cultural Gutter's signature nail polishes, "Disreputable," and, "Disreputable 2: Hellcat," were created by Andrea Evans of MPZ Cosmetics.
 MPZ Cosmetics also teamed up with Dill McKinley to recreate the classic fragrance, Cornichon by Dill McKinley for Gutterthon 2021.
-We've migrated to a new server.
-We're adding in lost pictures and reformatting as fast as we can.
-Thanks for your patience with older posts!
+Follow us on Bluesky, Facebook, Mastodon, and Bluesky as @culturalgutter.
 We do not accept unsolicited pitches.
-Follow us on Twitter, Facebook, Mastodon, and Post as @culturalgutter.

 Find t-shirts, mugs, totes and more at our new Guttermart location at Teepublic!